vegaprotocol/vega.xyz/README.md

 ## Contributing translations

 Create a branch for the translations you wish to contribute.
 Make the necessary edits to the locale and/or markdown files.
 When you are done, submit a pull request with the relevant Ambassador for your language as the reviewer.
-The Ambassador will review the translation for accuracy before releasing it to the website.
+The Ambassador will review the translation for accuracy before releasing it to the website..